ArenKDesai/Aren-s-Notes/graphics drawing 3d.md

 **Barycentric coordinates** (see [[3D Rendering]]) are convenient for calculating texture mapping as well.
 Using barycentric interpolation on triangles allows for fine-tuned colors based on the color data of the three vertices of a triangle.

 ### Texture mapping review
 We need coordinates per *fragment*, which is usually pixels.
+UV mapping is specified at vertices and interpolated.
+Other coordinates are computed through the environment or solid.

+### Drawing